Ford Windstar: IIHS crash test results

-The 2004–2007 Ford Freestar received an "Excellent" rating in the offset frontal crash test from the IIHS and outperformed the 1999–2003 Ford Windstar, but resulted in moderate injuries only on the head and neck.
+The 2004–2007 Ford Freestar received an "Good" rating in the offset frontal crash test from the IIHS and outperformed the 1999–2003 Ford Windstar, but resulted in moderate injuries only on the head and neck.

 In the side-impact tests, it received a "Poor" rating without the optional side airbags for poor structural performance, potential head and neck injuries, and high forces on the driver's torso, but fared better with the side airbags, earning an overall "Acceptable" rating, but resulted in a moderate head and neck injury to the driver.

 Yearly American sales

 Awards

 In 2009, the 2005 Freestar scored second place in J.D.
 Power's Vehicle Dependability Study, behind the Dodge Caravan.

 Mercury Monterey

-For the 2004 model year, the Ford Windstar/Freestar gained a Mercury counterpart with the introduction of the Mercury Monterey, replacing the Mercury Villager.
-In line with Ford introducing "F" nameplates during the early 2000s, Mercury revived a historic "M" nameplate for its minivan (the Monterey name was used from 1950 to 1974).
-In line with the Freestar, the Monterey adopted design elements from other Mercury vehicles, including the Mountaineer and Montego.
-Larger than the Villager, it was marketed as a competitor to the Buick Terraza (which replaced the Oldsmobile Silhouette) and the Chrysler Town & Country.
+For the 2004 model year, Ford marketed a direct Mercury counterpart of its minivan line for the first time with the introduction of the Mercury Monterey (replacing the Mercury Villager).
+Taking its name from the 1950-1974 Mercury sedan, the Monterey gave the division a direct competitor for the Chrysler Town & Country for the first time, also competing with the Buick Terraza (which replaced the Oldsmobile Silhouette) and the highest trims of the Honda Odyssey and Toyota Sienna.

+In line with the Freestar, the Monterey was styled in line with other Mercury vehicles, adopting a resemblance to the Montego and Mountaineer; the interior was styled similar to the Montego (adopting wood trim closer in line to the Grand Marquis).
 In line with the later Mariner, Milan, and Montego, three trim levels were offered for the Monterey: Convenience, Luxury, and Premier.
 Features such as power-sliding doors and a rear-seat DVD player were available on Luxury and Premier trim lines.
 Unique to the Premier was the option of heated and cooled front seats, a class exclusive at the time.

-The Monterey was offered solely with the 4.2 L V6 engine.
+Differing slightly from its Ford counterpart, the Monterey was fitted solely with the 4.2L V6 engine.

 Sales of the Monterey fell far under projections, driven primarily by an overall decline of the minivan segment in North America.
 In total, 32,195 examples were sold over its three-year production run.